New Testament

 One day, one of the leaders brought out a set of color magic markers.
 “Please take a moment today to bless this house for this little family by writing a message on one of the framing boards.
 Remember, this note to this family won’t be seen but it will be a part of the foundation of this home.”

 Later that day, we adults were walking around and reading the kids’ messages.
-One of our male students had drawn a crude picture of a penis.
+They were mostly sweet but one of our male students had drawn a crude picture of a penis.
 Such a silly but disrespectful thing done by an immature child.
 That evening, after a lovely dinner of Cajun food prepared for us by volunteers, we assembled our little team of students in the small chapel.
 Remember, the families that made up my children’s school practiced every major religion so talking directly about Christ and the Great Commandment was not allowed.

 “What have we been building this week?
 Who is this house for?
 Have you met her yet?
 Have you seen her working this week?
 Who else will be living with her in this house?
 We keep calling this thing we’re building a house, but to her and these children, it’s going to be their home.
 Let’s go around the room and everyone give us a small reflection for what makes a house a home." ...